Master Schedule Smoothing

 Assigning the Smoothing Bank

-Assign the smoothing bank to those employees who will be assigned to Master lines with smoothing.
+Assign the smoothing bank to those employees who will be assigned to Master lines with the smoothing configuration.

-In the Time Bank panel, click on the Plus icon.
+In the Time Bank panel, click on the plus symbol (+).

 From the list of Time Banks select the smoothing bank.